fsharp/fslang-design/preview/FS-1068-open-type-declaration.md

 ## Summary
 [summary]: #summary

+A new declaration form is added

+    open type <type>

-Add support for opening types to gain access to static members and nested types, e.g. `open type System.Math`.
-For example
+This allows unqualified  access to static members and nested types.
+For example:

 ```fsharp
 > open type System.Math;;